TRossen89/SYS4SemGruppeF/Log.md

 ### USER STORY 6
 - As a user
-- I want to be able to send direct, private messages to other users
+- I want to be able to send direct private messages to other users
 - so that I can communicate privately with other users of interest

 ___